 Specifications need to be closely coordinated with the drawings.

-Also included in my fee are Title 24 Energy calculations and documentation, and any needed basic structural engineering, excepting unusual aspects requiring a structural engineer.
+Also included in my fee are Title 24 Energy calculations and documentation.

 Importance of Good Construction Documents